whoami-anoint/DevOps-Diary/Day 18/CI_CD.md

 CI/CD is a vital part of DevOps, fostering collaboration and speeding up the development process.

-Keep up the great work on your #DevOpsJourney! 🚀
+Keep up the great work on your #DevOps Journey! 🚀